 4. Who may be provided with personal data?

 Your personal data will primarily be used internally by the firm's managers, and other authorized employees and individuals at the firm.
 Data may also be provided to lawyers (and/or their companies) who, either alone or through their companies, have a long-term working relationship with HILLBRIDGES.
-A list of these lawyers is available at the HILLBRIDGES website under the Professionals' tab.
+A list of these lawyers is available at the HILLBRIDGES website under the Lawyers' tab.

 We may provide your personal information to some other persons if required for some of the above purposes.
 These persons are mainly: